 New mothers CAN breastfeed while returning to school or work.
-A private space for IUPUC students, faculty, and staff who are lactating is available in the Nursing Silumation Center (CC Room 261A) and in one of the Summerville Room breakout rooms (LC Room 1403).
+A private space for IUPUC students, faculty, and staff who are lactating is available in the Research Center (RC 105) and in one of the Summerville Room breakout rooms (LC Room 1403).

 Benefits of Breastfeeding

 According to the American Academy of Pediatrics, breastfeeding is recommended for at least one year after birth because of the associated health benefits to children.
 In addition, women who have breastfed are less likely to develop breast and ovarian cancers and have a decreased risk of hip fractures and osteoporosis after menopause.
 The availability of a dedicated private space for nursing mothers, like at IUPUC, will assist in the transition back to work or school after giving birth.
 It also helps reduce employee/student stress by providing new mothers with a supportive environment.

 Local Resources and Services